Proposals for 2020 SfN-Sponsored Socials

 Accommodations and Set-Up

-The Chairperson will be contacted in March by SfN staff and asked to submit online the following information by Friday, April 26, 2019.
-Some information will be published in the Final Program, Neuroscience Meeting Planner, and the Neuroscience 2019 website:
+If your social is accepted.
+The Chairperson will be contacted by SfN staff and asked to submit online the following information.
+Some information will be published in the Final Program, Neuroscience Meeting Planner, and the Neuroscience 2020 website:

 - Names of special guests (limit of 20 guests, must have consulted proposed guests as their name will appear in electronic planning resources for the annual meeting)